peter9825/ResumeBuilder/README.md

 Why Gemini?

-I decided to use Google's Gemeni as my model of choice because of it's easy setup and user friendly code functionality.
+I decided to use Google's Gemini as my model of choice because of it's easy setup and user friendly code functionality.

 Prompt